18 Hacks to Help Keep Your House Warm This Winter

 You can lose up to 20 percent of your home’s warm air through leaks in a loose fireplace damper.
 A fireplace draft stopper can help you seal the flue to keep that warm air in.
 Various sizes of fireplace plugs are available, so be sure to measure and determine what size you need before buying..

 Is the Furnace Filter Filthy?

 If you have forced-air heat, you can take advantage of several types of duct booster fans that are designed to increase the flow of warm (or cool) air through your ducts into a problem room.
 In-line duct booster fans fit inside standard-size metal ducts.
-You mount the blower near the outlet end of a duct and then install a pressure switch (some models have one built in), which senses air pressure from the furnace and turns on the booster fan whenever the furnace or A/C blower turns on.
+You mount the blower near the outlet end of a duct and then install a pressure switch (some models have one built-in), which senses air pressure from the furnace and turns on the booster fan whenever the furnace or A/C blower turns on.
 Some in-line duct boosters simply plug into an available outlet, while other models are hard-wired.
 Cheaper units can be noisy, so it’s worth buying a quality model with a powerful motor and heavier gauge housing.

 A ‘register’ booster fan is much easier to install.
 Depending on the model, it either sits on top of or replaces a floor or wall register grille, and plugs into an outlet.
 A built-in thermostat switches on when the furnace operates.
 Register duct boosters cost $40 to $70.
 Many different manufacturers make duct booster fans of both types.
 Remember to set your thermostat optimally for winter.